 Sofia thought a blemish on her GPA in freshman year of high school would ruin her chance of getting into the Ivy League.
 Working with educational consultant Mark Montgomery helped expand her horizons and guide her toward success.
 In the end she wound up at her first-choice Ivy League school, Brown University.

 Hi, I’m Sofia La Porta.
 I’m a high school senior and I live in Hanover, New Hampshire.
 I’ve been working with Mark since the summer after my freshman year.
-I think I thought the college process was going to be about me following directions and getting a 2400 on my SAT and getting straight As, and I quickly learned that that wasn’t going to be the way it was going to go, possibly because I got a B+ in the first semester of my freshman year and realized the 4.0 out of reach at that point.
+I think I thought the college process was going to be about me following directions.
+Getting a 2400 on my SAT and getting straight As.
+And I quickly learned that that wasn’t going to be the way it was going to go, possibly.
+Because I got a B+ in the first semester of my freshman year and realized the 4.0 out of reach at that point.
 And I sort of started to tell myself that I wasn’t capable.
-And I think that I thought that admissions officers would be able to see right through that, and that they’d see my blemished GPA and say, “Oh, she’s not worthy.”
+And I think that I thought that admissions officers would be able to see right through that.
+And that they’d see my blemished GPA and say, “Oh, she’s not worthy.”

 Why Brown University

 I’m not really sure how my fascination with Brown University started out.
 I think that someone I knew had gone there and talked really highly of it.
 It was the only college I really knew about so I was like, “That’s the one.
 That’s it.
 I’m going there.
 Gotta go there.”
 So I went on Naviance and was like this is the GPA I have to have.
 And this is the SAT I have to have, and I strove for that.